CuberQAQ/zepp-network-side/readme.md

 Polyfill of network.download API for ZeppOS 1.0/2.0/2.1 app-side.

-This project include @cuberqaq/fs-side module.
-It use settings storage api to storage data, not a true file system, so don't save many big files.
+This project includes @cuberqaq/fs-side module.
+It uses settings storage api to storage data, not a true file system, so don't save many big files.
 Welcome to send issues and PR to make this project better!

-Corrently not support segmented download, timeout, onProgress event.
+Corrently not support segmented download, timeout and onProgress event.
 Some of the functions have not been tested yet,

 Using whatwg-fetch(polyfill of fetch) as fetch api, which uses XMLHttpRequest to access the network.